abecms/book-shopify/docs/setup.md

 To build you own theme you should have
 * a private app with api key and a password.
-* themekit installed on your dev env.
+* shopify cli installed on your dev env.

 ## Create private apps